 Or he…

-Might get a little “bit” of both, you just never know.
-What we can tell you is that most Doxiepoo owners seem to say that their dogs tend to be very lively and mischievous dogs with a great sense of humor.
+You might get a little “bit” of both; you just never know.
+We can tell you that most Doxiepoo owners seem to say that their dogs tend to be cheerful and mischievous dogs with a great sense of humor.
+It also makes excellent companion animals that always like to be near their owner.
+Surprisingly, owners of Doxiepoos also claim that these guys also make excellent watchdogs and bark at anyone invading their territory.

 “Unsurprisingly”…